sdelliot/firewheel/docker/README.md

 Users will need to install any extra images or load any new model components that need to be placed into the environment.
 It is also possible to mount a new volume with those pre-loaded model components, for example `-v /opt/firewheel/model_components:/models`.
-Then once the envionment is started, simply add that path as a new model component repository (e.g., `firewheel repository install /models`).
+Then once the environment is started, simply add that path as a new model component repository (e.g., `firewheel repository install /models`).

 ## FIREWHEEL, minimega, and miniweb configuration